autoNumeric/autoNumeric/autoNumeric-2.0/readme.md

 **"unSetOnSubmit"**	*removes the format on the submit event*
 - 	unSetOnSubmit: false (default) does not remove the formatting
 - 	unSetOnSubmit: true - removes the formatting on the submit event
-- 	this canbe be done globally via the extend method or by elemnt via the jQuery selector
+- 	this can be done globally via the extend method or by elemnt via the jQuery selector
 - 	output is always "nnnn.nn" or negative "-nnnn.nn". n = 0-9

 **"debug"**	*error handling function*